 Dr. Deborah Cotton is Professor of Medicine at the Boston University School of Medicine and Professor of Epidemiology at the Boston University School of Public Health.
-Recruited to the Boston University Medical Campus from the Massachusetts General Hospital in 1998 as Assistant Provost for Clinical Research, and founding Director of the Office of Clinical Research, she was later, Chief, Medical Service, VA Boston Healthcare System and Vice-Chair for Veteran’s Affairs, Department of Medicine.
+She was recruited to the Boston University Medical Campus from the Massachusetts General Hospital and Harvard Medical School in 1998 to serve as the inaugural Assistant Provost for Clinical Research and Director of the Office of Clinical Research.
+From 2000-2004 she served as Chief, Medical Service, VA Boston Healthcare System and Vice-Chair for Veteran’s Affairs, BUSM Department of Medicine.
+From 2007-2009 she served as the Chief Medical Officer of the Clinton Foundation HIV/AIDS Initiative (CHAI).
+From 2009-2018 she was a Deputy Editor of the Annals of Internal Medicine.

 - Professor, Epidemiology, Boston University School of Public Health